kamshory/OTP-Publisher/README.md

 [GENERAL]

-; You can select one of REST, REDIS, AMQP, MQTT or WS method = WS username = kamshory password = kamshory
+; You can select one of REST, REDIS, AMQP, MQTT or WS ; To use WS, start WebSocket Server with command php -q WSServer/bin/server.php method = WS username = kamshory password = kamshory